Macau new normal to hurt grind mass most: MS

 The institution’s analysts Praveen Choudhary, Gareth Leung and Thomas Allen stated: “We used its respective win/unit/day to back calculate grind mass revenue mix for the industry as well as each of the operators.”

+Morgan Stanley estimated that of the circa US$36.6 billion of Macao gross gaming revenue (GGR) in 2019, of which 55 percent was mass revenue, “48 percent of that” was from grind mass, with at weekends up to 10 players per table.

+With social distancing measures in place – i.e. as few as three gamblers per table – “we calculate the impact on grind mass revenue could be significant…. the new normal could mean 46-percent lower grind mass revenue when compared to 2019, unless minimum bets are raised meaningfully or social distancing measures are removed,” said the institution.

-The bank added: “We conclude that Wynn Macau [Ltd] has the highest percentage of premium mass revenue, while Sands has the lowest.
-While the industry could see 19 percent lower mass revenue in 2021 (versus 2019), Sands China could see that down 24 percent due to its highest exposure to grind mass.”
+The bank noted: “We conclude that Wynn Macau [Ltd] has the highest percentage of premium mass revenue, while Sands has the lowest.
+While the industry could see 19-percent lower mass revenue in 2021 (versus 2019), Sands China could see that down 24 percent due to its highest exposure to grind mass.”

 Vitaly Umansky, an analyst at Sanford C. Bernstein Ltd, had said during a Monday panel of casino industry conference ICE Asia, that VIP play was likely to recover more quickly in Macau following the Covid-19 emergency than mass play.
 That was due to the VIP segment typically depending on much lower volumes of casino players, he said.